Iskariot53/MinecoloniesCreateandConquer/README.md

 ======
 This is the official repository and issue-tracker for Minecolonies - Create & Conquer 1.20

+Initially prepared for our own use for ease of testing, this repository is set up in such a way that it can be cloned into an instance folder and used to stay up-to-date with changes in real-time.
+For anyone who would like to test, contribute or just stay informed on changes as they happen.

 Create & Conquer your world, your way.

 Need Help?